 Spend the little bit of money necessary to boost your company’s search engine optimization (SEO) and you will gradually enjoy an uptick in sales.
 SEO is centered on the strategic use of keywords and key phrases throughout online content from your website to your blog, social media and beyond.
-Aim for a keyword saturation rate between 1.5% and 2.5% with each piece of online content.
+Aim for a keyword saturation rate between 1.5% and 2.5% with each piece of online content and through a plagiarism check as well.
 Though your SEO services will take some time to produce meaningful results, this effort will make it that much easier for those genuinely interested in your offerings to find your online footprint through an online search.

 4. Stay in Contact With Your Customers

 Part of the sales challenge is finding a way to get customers to think about your business and its offerings.
 If your target audience forgets about your company, they will not think twice before purchasing similar products or services from your competitors.
 Aside from social media and traditional outbound advertising methods, you can also contact your target audience through an email newsletter.
 If customers are willing to opt into text messages, send texts from time-to-time to notify customers of new offerings, specials, discounts, and other relevant updates.